-Friends of Casco Bay is creating a $1.5 million fund to be used over the next ten years to understand how Casco Bay is being affected by climate change.
-We will launch and maintain three oceanographic Continuous Monitoring Stations at three coastal sites around the Bay to collect data on water quality conditions.
+Friends of Casco Bay created the Climate Change and Casco Bay Fund to be used over the next ten years to understand how Casco Bay is being affected by climate change.
+We are launching and maintaining three oceanographic Continuous Monitoring Stations at three coastal sites around the Bay to collect data on water quality conditions.
 Communicating those changing conditions to our community is paramount for advocating for policies and actions needed to adapt to and mitigate the effects of climate change.
 You can read all about this work and the fund to support it here.

 The new tax plan passed by Congress this year will have serious consequences for donors who deduct charitable gifts.
 We want to be sure you have a sense of how this may affect your giving to Friends of Casco Bay.

 If you have questions about the new tax plan, we strongly recommend you talk with your financial advisor.